What Motivates the Consumer to Make a Considered Purchase?

 - Expressing Cultural Identity—Consumers may purchase a product or service that resonates with them culturally or reinforces their ethnic identity.

+Getting back to basics can often provide the turning point needed to take your campaigns to the next level.
+That’s exactly what Wingman did for Sit’n Sleep.
 Sit ‘n Sleep’s “Replace Every 8” campaign shaped awareness around the health benefits of a new mattress.
 A need was created and brought consumers into the first “Need Recognition” stage of the Buying Cycle.